Azrael3000/Crixus/README.md

 So by now you should have a geometry in Salome and in the next step we will create a triangle mesh.
 To start with that switch to the mesh module in Salome.
 Now create a new mesh (Mesh->Create Mesh).
 As geometry choose the geometry from the list on the left (in the above it was "stl_geometry").
 There is no need for a 3D algorithm so switch to the 2D tab.
 Now several options are available and it is possibly a good idea to try several of them and compare the results against each other.
 The options are:

-1.)
-Netgen 2D
+1. Netgen 2D
-2.)
-Netgen 1D-2D
+2. Netgen 1D-2D
-3.)
-Triangle (Mephisto)
+3. Triangle (Mephisto)

+In detail:
-ad 1.)
-As hypothesis choose Length From Edges, then choose a 1D algorithm as outlined below. as 2.)
-The "Netgen 2D Simple Parameters" suffice as hypothesis.
-In the 1D box choose "Local Length" as option and in the 2D box tick "Length from edges". ad 3.)
-No hypothesis required.
+1. *Netgen 2D*: As hypothesis choose Length From Edges, then choose a 1D algorithm as outlined below.
+2. *Netgen 1D-2D*: The "Netgen 2D Simple Parameters" suffice as hypothesis.
+In the 1D box choose "Local Length" as option and in the 2D box tick "Length from edges".
+3. *Triangle*: No hypothesis required.

 For option 1 and 3 a 1D algorithm is required, to select one switch to tab 1D and choose "Wire discretisation" as hypothesis choose "Max Length".